Eventuous/docs/docs/subscriptions/eventhandler/index.md

 }
 ```

-Another example would be a base class for a projector.
-It would use the handlers map and allow adding extended handlers purposed for projecting events to a query model.
-Below you can find an example of a base class for a Postgres projector:
+Another example would be a base class for a projector, which would use the handlers map and allow adding extended handlers for projecting events to a query model.
+Below is an example of a base class for a Postgres projector:

 ```csharp
 public abstract class PostgresProjector : EventHandler {